theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 2. **Build the list**:
    - Start with all **shared stats**, then add that many random stats from the **pool**.
 3. **Apply the cap last**:
-   - If the total is above the item’s **max stat slots**, remove extra stats until you reach the limit (remove pool-picked stats first).
+   - If the total is above the item's **max stats slots**, remove extra stats until you reach the limit (remove pool-picked stats first).

 Imagine you’re forging these two **boots** (boots can only forge with boots):